PlatONnetwork/docs/docs/在线MTool使用手册.md

 > - When the message <font color=red>Install mtool succeed.</font> is displayed, MTool is successfully installed.
 If it is not successfully installed, please contact our official customer service to provide feedback on specific issues.

 **Step5.
-Restart the terminal**
+Restart the session window**

-After installation is complete, you need to <font color=red>restart the terminal</font> for the newly added environment variables to take effect.
+After installation is complete, you need to <font color=red>restart the session window</font> for the newly added environment variables to take effect.

 ## MTool Environment Variable Description

 The environment variables of MTool directories under Windows and Ubuntu are different: